hapax/hapax.github.io/assets/fractal-derivatives.md

 As a trivial example, a self-similar function $F(x)$ is locally approximated by $F(x)$.
-So the Koch curve below left, made by iteratively adding snowflake-like stellae, is locally approximated by a Koch curve!
+So the Koch curve, made by iteratively adding snowflake-like stellae, is locally approximated by a Koch curve!
 To get an interesting local approximation, we can deform the star at large scales, but leave it alone (or deform in some $o(h)$ way) as we zoom in.
-We give an example below right.

 #### Scaling semigroups